sschwindt/hydroinformatics/docs/troubleshoot/dbg-python.md

-# Debugging Python code
+# Debugging Python Code

-Please refer to the comprehensive explanations on the [errors, logging, and debugging](../python-basics/pyerror.html) page.
+Please refer to the comprehensive explanations on the [errors, logging, and debugging](../python-basics/pyerror) page.